neurocracy/drupal-omnipedia-content/readme.md

 # Description

-This contains our content infrastructure that provides custom HTML elements for wiki content that gets rendered as standard HTML, and many alterations built on top of [CommonMark](https://commonmark.thephpleague.com/) for our specific use-cases.
+This contains our content infrastructure that provides custom HTML elements for wiki content which gets rendered as standard HTML, and many alterations built on top of [CommonMark](https://commonmark.thephpleague.com/) for our specific use-cases.